SpartnerNL/laravel-excel-docs/3.1/imports/importables.md

 In the previous example, we used the `Excel::import` facade to start an import.

-Laravel-Excel also provides a `Maatwebsite\Excel\Concerns\Importable` trait, to make import classes importable.
+Laravel Excel also provides a `Maatwebsite\Excel\Concerns\Importable` trait, to make import classes importable.

 ```php
 namespace App\Imports;